kitku15/GastruloidKit/README.md

 </p>

 # GastruloidKit
-A simple Python library for analyzing widefield microscopy images of 2D gastruloids on a 26 x 26 chip.
-Focuses on marker expression localization in form of bins (donuts).
+A simple Python library for analyzing widefield microscopy images of 2D gastruloids grown on a 26 × 26 chip.
+The main focus is on quantifying marker expression localization using bin-based regions (“donuts”).
+The workflow combines **ImageJ** for preprocessing with **Python** for data analysis and visualization.

+## Author Notes
+An example Jupyter Notebook is provided in the `Examples` folder, which you can adapt to your own experiments.
+The step-by-step guide below will walk you through the process, so no prior Python expertise is required.
+I recommend using **Visual Studio Code** to run and customize the analysis.

+An example of how I used GastruloidKit presented [here](https://docs.google.com/presentation/d/1hZn3ObTQKTqmRE0uhgRw3Acb85YmJmBYopF3wSZANaU/edit?usp=sharing).

 ## Installation
 ```bash